learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I can **sync** <u>with my mac</u>, where I prefer to type notes like I used to on Evernote.

 Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
-BUT then I realized ... *HEY!* At least its not a subscription, rather it is a **one-time-cost** ... also its developers deserve the payment for their monumental efforts to bring this to life.</details>
+BUT then I realized ... *HEY!* At least its not a subscription, rather it is a **one-time-cost** ... also its developers deserve the payment for their monumental efforts to bring this to life.

 I can use screen recording on iPad to create awesome tutorials as I talk and scribble on pre-prepared content.
 This can be then easily edited via `Splice` and placed on YouTube, at no added cost to me!